Moving money from your LIRA to your RRSP: Is it a good idea?

 LIF withdrawals from my LIRA prevent me from accessing my full GIS

-Pro tip: Avoid spending the money you’ve withdrawn from your LIRA-LIF and set it aside, perhaps in a TFSA or a similar account, to support yourself in retirement.
+Tip: Avoid spending the money you’ve withdrawn from your LIRA-LIF and set it aside, perhaps in a TFSA or a similar account, to support yourself in retirement.

-H3: I don’t have an RRSP, TFSA or non-registered account available for unexpected expenses
+I don't have an RRSP, TFSA or non-registered account available for unexpected expenses

 Unexpected expenses may arise, and the maximum LIRA withdrawal may not be sufficient to cover them.
 If you don’t have other more accessible assets (RRSP, TFSA, non-registered account, etc.), you may need to unlock a portion of your LIRA.
-We’re talking about emergencies here; the main role of your LIRA should still be to provide you with steady retirement income throughout your life.

 What are the steps to gradually transfer the funds in my LIRA to my RRSP?

-3. Withdraw the maximum amount authorized by law from the LIF.
+• Withdraw the maximum amount authorized by law from the LIF.
 Note that the maximum amount depends on several criteria, such as your age.

-5. Transfer the LIF balance to a new LIRA before the end of the year.
+• Transfer the LIF balance to a new LIRA before the end of the year.

-6. Repeat these steps each year to access an additional portion of your retirement savings.
+• Repeat these steps each year to access an additional portion of your retirement savings.

 What are the key things to remember?

 Why transfer the money in your LIRA to a LIF?
 Simply put, it’s impossible to withdraw money directly from a LIRA.
 The LIF is a necessary first step.
 The second step, transferring the funds from your LIF into an RRSP, will allow you to avoid paying tax on the unlocked amount until it’s withdrawn.
+Then, transferring the LIF balance back to a new LIRA will allow you to avoid receiving annual income from the LIF.

 Our advisors can help you plan your retirement.